srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     private static string dpsIdScope = "0ne000CBD6C";
     ```

-1. Locate the **certificateFileName** variable, and notice that its value is set to the device certificate file that you generated (**new-device.cert.pfx**).
+1. Locate the **certificateFileName** variable, and notice that its value is set to the default name of the device certificate file that you generated (**new-device.cert.pfx**).

-    Rather than using symmetric keys as in the earlier lab, this time the application is using an X509 certificate.
+    Rather than using symmetric keys as in the earlier lab, this time the application is using an X.509 certificate.
 The **new-device.cert.pfx** file is the X.509 device certificate file that you generated using the **certGen.sh** helper script within the Cloud Shell.
 This variable tells the device code which file contains the X.509 device certificate that it will use when authenticating with the Device Provisioning Service.

+1. Update the value assigned to the **certificateFileName** variable as follows:

+    ```csharp
+    private static string certificateFileName = "sensor-thl-2000-device.cert.pfx";
+    ```

-1. Locate the **certificatePassword** variable, and notice that its value is set to the default password for the **certGen.sh** script.
+1. Locate the **certificatePassword** variable, and notice that its value is set to the default password defined by the **certGen.sh** script.

     The **certificatePassword** variable contains the password for the X.509 device certificate.
 It's set to `1234`, as this is the default password used by the **certGen.sh** helper script when generating the X.509 certificates.

     > **Note**: For the purpose of this lab, the password is hard coded.
 In a _production_ scenario, the password will need to be stored in a more secure manner, such as in an Azure Key Vault.
 Additionally, the certificate file (PFX) should be stored securely on a production device using a Hardware Security Module (HSM).
     >
     > An HSM (Hardware Security Module), is used for secure, hardware-based storage of device secrets, and is the most secure form of secret storage.
 Both X.509 certificates and SAS tokens can be stored in the HSM.
 HSMs can be used with all attestation mechanisms the provisioning service supports.
+HMS will be discussed in more detail later in this course.

 #### Task 3: Add the provisioning code

+In this task, you will implement code for the Main method, device provisioning, device twin properties.

-1. To add the implementation of the **Main** method, insert the following code beneath the `// INSERT Main method below here` comment:
+1. In the code editor pane for the Program.cs file, locate the `// INSERT Main method below here` comment.

+1. To implement the Main method, enter the following code:

     ```csharp
     public static async Task Main(string[] args)